Samsung/tizen-docs/docs/application/native/guides/multimedia/image-edit.md

 <a name="decode"></a>
 ## Decoding from a File or Memory

-To decode a JPEG, PNG, GIF, or BMP image:
+To decode a JPEG, PNG, GIF, BMP, WEBP, or HEIF image:

 1. Create a decoding handle using `image_util_decode_create()`: